SOVEREIGN-NET/lib-crypto/BUGS.md

 [
     ## **What Needs to be Added and Why**

-1. Integrate PQC from lib-crypto into zhtp-zk for quantum-safe ZK proofs**
+1. Integrate PQC from lib-crypto into lib-proofs for quantum-safe ZK proofs**

 **WHY:** Currently ZK proofs use classical cryptography that quantum computers can break.
 Need to make them quantum-resistant.